Compatibility between GFCI Breakers and Household Adjustable Speed Drives

-J. W. Kimball and J. M. Henry, "Compatibility between GFCI Breakers and Household Adjustable Speed Drives," IEEE Energy Conversion Congress and Exposition (2009, San Jose, CA), pp. 517-520, Institute of Electrical and Electronics Engineers (IEEE), Sep 2009.
+J. W. Kimball and J. M. Henry, "Compatibility between GFCI Breakers and Household Adjustable Speed Drives," Proceedings of the IEEE Energy Conversion Congress and Exposition (2009, San Jose, CA), pp. 517-520, Institute of Electrical and Electronics Engineers (IEEE), Sep 2009.

 IEEE Energy Conversion Congress and Exposition (2009: Sep.
 20-24, San Jose, CA)